 This memory aid covers Memory Aid within Composition of Atmosphere for GCSE Chemistry.
 Revise Composition of Atmosphere in Atmosphere for GCSE Chemistry with 20 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 10 of 13 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position